 Conclusion

-Value-added tax (VAT), often known as a consumption tax, is levied on the value added at each stage of creating goods or services.
-Each business in the value chain receives a tax credit for the VAT that was previously paid.
-It is a tax on consumption because the ultimate consumer does not pay it.
+Value-added tax (VAT) is a consumption tax levied on the value added at each stage of producing goods or services.
+Each business in the value chain receives a tax credit for the VAT already paid, preventing double taxation.
+The final consumer bears the ultimate cost.

-The VAT was principally developed to eliminate the double taxation and cascade consequences that were frequent under the old sales tax system.
-The consumer buys the product from the primary stage to the final product through value-added tax (VAT).
+VAT was principally developed to eliminate the double taxation and cascade effects that were common under older sales tax systems.
+The consumer pays VAT progressively through each stage of the supply chain, from primary production to final sale.

 Frequently Asked Questions About VAT

-What is the current VAT rate in 2022?
+What is the current VAT rate in the UK?